-Figure 2: (a) Hedge-m and Depth-n vs. actual ranks: $k-\tau$. (b) Hedge-m vs. Depth-n: percent of total relevant documents discovered. (c) Hedge-m: metasearch performance.
+Figure 2: (a)Hedge-m and Depth-n vs. actual ranks: $k-\tau$ . (b)Hedge-m vs. Depth-n: percent of total relevant documents discovered. (c) Hedge-m: metasearch performance.

-r_i by: $\ell_i = \frac{1}{2} \cdot (-1)^{I(\mathrm{rel}(d_i))} \cdot \sum{r=r_i}^{r{\mathrm{max}}} \frac{1}{r},$ where $I(\mathrm{rel}(d_i))$ is an indicator function for the relevance of document $d_i.$ In the limit of complete relevance judgments, the total loss of a system converges to the negative of the total precision plus a system-independent constant.
-For our purposes, this measure demonstrates a close empirical relationship to other popular measures of performance such as average precision at relevant documents.
+$\ell_i = \frac{1}{2} \cdot (-1^{If(relevant(d_i))} \cdot \sum{r:r_i \ldots r{max}} \frac{1}{r})$ .
+In the limit of complete relevance judgements, the total loss of a system converges to the Total Precision plus a constant.
+The measure demonstrates close empirical relationship to other popular measures of performance, such as Average Precision-the average of the precision measurements evaluated at each relevant document in the ranked list.

 We implement a simple pooling strategy designed to maximize the learning rate of the Hedge algorithm.
-That is, at each iteration, select the document which would maximize the expected loss if it were non-relevant.
-Since this is exactly the unlabelled document with the maximum expectation of relevance as voted by a weighted linear combination of the systems, the strategy is also appropriate for selecting documents to be output in a metasearch list.
+That is, at each iteration, select the document with maximum expected loss, assuming the document is non-relevant.
+Since this is exactly the unlabelled document with the maximum expectation of relevance as voted by a weighted linear combination of the document's rankings, the strategy is also appropriate for selecting documents to be output in a metasearch list.